teamshares/shared-ui/README.md

 1. **In this directory**: Start the compilation script with `yarn compile:watch` (only needed for JS changes)

 2. Now make a change in this repo and it should show up "immediately" (after compilation completes) in the consuming app (e.g. OS).

+    * NOTE: For Rails 6 apps you don't even need a browser reload, as some fast-refresh config appears to be triggering it for us (although that can be a bit delayed if the recompilation takes a while... which, in my testing, it tends to).
+Leadership is on Rails 7 and it appears to require a manual browser refresh to pick up changes, but no server restarts are required as long as the various JS and CSS watcher commands are running.

 #### Details

 * **Changes to SCSS files** (loaded directly, no SCSS->CSS compilation needed within teamshares-ui) are picked up immediately by the Rails app as long as you have `bin/webpack-dev-server` running.

-    * NOTE: You don't even need a browser reload, as some fast-refresh config appears to be triggering it for us -- although that can be a bit delayed if the recompilation takes a while (which, in my testing, it tends to).

 * **Changes to JS files** _are also_ picked up immediately, as long as you're running `yarn compile:watch` in this directory.

-* **Changes to `tailwind.config.js`** _do not_ hotreload -- changes there require a restart of the Rails app's compiler (e.g. `bin/webpack-dev-server`)
+* **Changes to `tailwind.config.js`** _do not_ hotreload -- changes there require a restart of the Rails app's compiler (e.g. `bin/webpack-dev-server`).

 ### Cleanup